-PRECIOUS METALS Gold and other precious metals have a number of uses in today's economy, but fundamentally their main role is to act as hedges against uncertainties: for example, war, famine, recession, financial crisis and currency fluctuations.
+Gold and other precious metals have a number of uses in today's economy, but fundamentally their main role is to act as hedges against uncertainties: for example, war, famine, recession, financial crisis and currency fluctuations.
 Given the many issues facing today's investors, this "safe haven" function becomes increasingly important, as evident in the growing popularity of exchange traded funds investing directly in gold.
-According to the GFMS Annual Gold Survey: World Supply and Demand 2012, as production fails to grow with lower grades and higher costs, currently approximately 36% percent of the annual demand for gold is met by above ground sources.
+According to the GFMS Annual Gold Survey: World Supply and Demand 2014, as production struggles to grow with lower grades and higher costs, currently approximately 32% percent of the annual demand for gold is met by above ground sources.
 This results in the price of gold becoming increasingly sensitive to investors' perception of risks.
-The sovereign debt crisis and the global economic slowdown increase the need and urgency for hedging.
-The depreciating US dollar and low/negative real interest rates also makes gold more attractive.
-Even though gold has risen strongly over the last few years, it remains far below its previous peak when inflation is taken into account.
+The sovereign debt crisis and the slow global economic growth increase the need and urgency for hedging.
+Even though gold has risen substantially over the last decade, it remains far below its previous peak when inflation is taken into account.
 This is in sharp contrast with many other commodities.
-The prospect of a slow recovery in the global economy and resultant higher interest rates will probably keep gold range bound for the near term, but liquidity is still ample and major industrialized countries continue to spend beyond their means, setting gold up for future upside.
-Shares in gold producers have not kept up with the metal thus far due to various operational issues, but the performance is set to improve as the uptrend in gold bullion resumes and costs come under control.
+The current prospect of a gradual recovery in global economy and resultant higher interest rates will probably keep gold range bound for the near term, but liquidity is still ample and major industrialized countries continue to spend beyond their means, setting gold up for future upsides.
+Short term, the US dollar is likely to remain buoyed due to its relatively strong growth relative to other parts of the world, reducing the immediate need for hedging.
+In the past few years, gold producers have been actively addressing various operational issues and improve profitability in the current gold price environment, which bodes well for their performance once the commodities turn